 The "sous vide" part of sous vide cooking refers to the vacuum-sealed bags that are often called for when you're using the technique.
+(The French phrase literally means "under vacuum.")
 However, these days, when someone says "sous vide cooking," they're generally referring to any kind of cooking that takes place in a precisely temperature-controlled water bath, whether you're actually using a vacuum-sealed bag or not.

 It doesn't take much gear to get into sous vide cooking.
 In fact, with the beer-cooler sous vide hack I developed a few years ago, you can make any sous vide recipe with a cook time of around an hour or less using nothing more than a zipper-lock bag and a cooler.
 (If you haven't tried it yet, this video might help you make up your mind.)

-But some equipment is necessary if you want to perform longer cooks, or if you want to make short cooks easier.
+But some equipment is necessary if you want to do longer cooks, or if you want to make short cooks easier.
 Here's what you'll need.

 An immersion circulator is a device that you insert into a tub or pot of water.
 It draws water from the tub, heats it up to a precise temperature, then spits it back out, simultaneously heating and circulating the water.
 A good one will have single-degree precision and accuracy.
 There was a time when these devices cost thousands of dollars.
 These days, you can get a great one for under $200, putting it in the same ballpark as a high-quality Dutch oven or skillet.

-I use the Anova Precision Cooker at home; it has a super-simple interface (set the temperature with the scroll wheel and you're ready to go) and nice connectivity features, and it's made by a company with a strong track record for quality precision devices.
-Other great options are the Nomiku and the Sansaire.*
+I use the Anova Precision Cooker at home; it has a super-simple interface (set the temperature with the scroll wheel, and you're ready to go) and nice connectivity features, and it's made by a company with a strong track record for quality precision devices.
+Another good option is the Joule from the team at ChefSteps.

 There's another style of water oven out there with a fixed tub that you fill with water; the SousVide Supreme is the best known.
 I'm not a fan of these stand-alone units.
 They take up a lot of counter space, are not easy to fill or empty, and are less portable than the wand-style circulators.
 However, if you plan on cooking sous vide often enough that the idea of a dedicated countertop appliance doesn't bug you, it might be the right choice.